 If you can see a left turn motorcycle accident coming, don’t lay your bike down.
 It might be tempting because you assume that you can shed some speed that way.
 However, studies have shown that remaining upright and applying front and rear brakes at the same time can effectively shed more velocity, therefore reducing the force of the impact when the collision does occur.

 Safety Gear is Essential

-Because the majority of left turn motorcycle accidents are caused by drivers (not riders), you may not always be able to avoid collisions.
-Wearing appropriate safety gear can decrease the likelihood of injury, decrease severity of injuries and increase survivability.
+Because the majority of left-turn motorcycle accidents are caused by drivers (not riders), you may not always be able to avoid collisions.
+Wearing appropriate safety gear can decrease the likelihood of injury, decrease the severity of injuries and increase survivability.